heroku/kafka-packaging-scripts/README.md

 * Host:
     * The host (e.g. your laptop) must be running Mac OS X or Linux.
 Windows lacks proper NFS support.
     * The host must have `nfsd` installed and running (default on Mac OS X).
+    * Recommended: Ensure that any local firewall software on your host is not interfering with NFS.
 * Guests aka VMs:
     * The guest must have NFS support installed (default for the Vagrant boxes we use for `deb` and `rpm`).